mlcommons/algorithmic-efficiency/RULES.md

 In general, submissions to the Training Algorithm Track will replace specific pieces of a reference implementation in order to produce a training program that reaches the same results faster on as many workloads as possible.
 The training program has a fixed, high-level structure and competitors are allowed to replace a particular set of functions in the program (the [**submission functions**](#submission-functions)), but must leave all other pieces ([**fixed functions**](#fixed-functions) and high-level structure) of the reference implementation unchanged.
 The submitted code must perform well on multiple datasets and models simultaneously (a model and dataset pair constitute a [workload](#workloads) for the purposes of this track).

 Submissions to the Training Algorithm Track can be entered under two separate rulesets, named [external tuning ruleset](#external-tuning-ruleset) and [self-tuning ruleset](#self-tuning-ruleset), with it being possible to submit to both rulesets.
-The main difference is that the external tuning ruleset allows moderate, automatic tuning of the optimizer's hyperparameters on each workload, using the submitted workload-agnostic search space.
+The main difference is that the external tuning ruleset allows moderate, automatic, parallel tuning of the optimizer's hyperparameters on each workload, using the submitted workload-agnostic search space.
 This allows the training algorithm to adapt to a particular task while ensuring that it is not too difficult to tune automatically.
-Under the Self-tuning Ruleset, there is no external tuning and submissions need to adapt to a particular task autonomously within a single optimization run.
+Under the self-tuning Ruleset, there is no external tuning and submissions need to adapt to a particular task autonomously within a single optimization run.
 Unless otherwise specified, the rules in this section apply to both rulesets (see, for example, the [Tuning](#tuning) section for the most substantial difference between the rulesets).

 The intention is that a training algorithm submission will be broadly applicable and useful without customization to the specific [workload](#workloads) (model, dataset, loss function).
 We want to discourage detecting the particular workload and doing something highly specific that isn't generally useful.
-In order to further discourage submissions that overfit to the particular [public benchmark workloads](#public-workloads), submissions will also be evaluated on [held-out workloads](#held-out-workloads) released after the submission deadline.
+In order to further discourage submissions that overfit to the particular [public benchmark workloads](#public-workloads), submissions will also be evaluated on [held-out workloads](#randomized-workloads) specified after the submission deadline.

 ### Submissions

 A valid submission is a piece of code that defines all of the submission functions and is able to train all benchmark workloads on the [benchmarking hardware](#benchmarking-hardware) (defined in the [Scoring](#scoring) section).
-The validation set performance will be checked regularly during training (see the [Evaluation during training](#evaluation-during-training) section) and training halts when a workload-specific [target error](#defining-target-performance) has been reached.
-For each workload, the training time to reach this (validation set) target error will be used as an input to the [scoring process](#scoring) for the submission.
-Additionally, the test set performance will be probed using the final model parameters to confirm that it also reaches a slightly more generous target performance on this unseen data (see the [scoring](#scoring)] section for details).
+Both the validation set and the test set performance will be checked regularly during training (see the [Evaluation during training](#evaluation-during-training) section).
+Training halts when the workload-specific [target errors](#defining-target-performance) for the validation and test sets have been reached.
+For each workload, the training time to reach the *test* set target error is used as input to the [scoring process](#scoring) for the submission.
 Submissions using [external tuning](#external-tuning-ruleset) will be tuned independently for each workload using a single workload-agnostic search space for their specified hyperparameters.
+The tuning trials are selected based on the time to reach the *validation* target, but only their training times to reach the *test* target will be used for scoring.
 Submissions under either tuning ruleset may always self-tune while on the clock.

 #### Specification